+Strategies:

+- 1.1.1.
+Dedicate organizational capacity to implement the OPC Equity Plan and future equity plans. - Upon adoption in 2022, designate at least one staff member with experience working on equity issues to spend a minimum 50% time on OPC Equity Plan implementation. - In addition to designating one staff member, include roles and responsibilities related to equity, environmental justice, and community engagement in job descriptions for all OPC staff by the end of 2023. - Annually assess OPC staff capacity and need for additional resources to support ongoing implementation. - Contingent on annual needs assessment and additional secured funding, determine the need for an additional full-time staff position to coordinate and address ongoing equity and environmental justice needs by 2024.

+At the time of this Plan's adoption in 2022, OPC's organizational capacity consists of 15 staff positions, and 2 annually rotating Sea Grant fellows.

-- 1.1.1 Dedicate staff capacity to implement the OPC Equity Plan and future equity plans. - Upon adoption in 2022, designate at least one staff member with experience working on equity issues to spend a minimum 50% time on OPC Equity Plan implementation. - By the end of 2022, include roles and responsibilities related to equity, environmental justice, and community engagement in job descriptions for all OPC staff. - Annually assess OPC staff capacity and need for additional resources to support ongoing implementation. - Contingent on annual needs assessment and additional secured funding, determine the need for an additional full-time staff position to coordinate and address ongoing equity and environmental justice needs by 2024. - Biennially assess implementation of the Equity Plan to track/evaluate progress, conduct reporting, and inform updates to future equity plans. - 1.1.2 Identify agency partner needs and gaps through close collaboration with CNRA and other coastal and ocean state agencies by: 1) coordinating and sharing engagement resources, strategies, and tracking environmental justice initiatives; and 2) addressing systemic challenges related to management, science, policy, funding and communications. • Dedicate at least one OPC staff member to participate in CNRA's Environmental Justice Working Group. • Continue to participate in NOAA-facilitated Environmental Justice Coastal Interagency Coordination Group and CalEPA Interagency Working Group on Environmental Justice.
-1.2 Expand and enhance outreach, education, external communications, and knowledge-sharing opportunities through inclusive language and taraeted, culturally-responsive engagement with communities and tribes.
-Strategies: 1.2.1 Seek authorization to compensate community-based organizations, community members, and members of California Native American tribes for their time and expertise provided to OPC as community partners or participants in engagement and outreach opportunities.
-(See Strategies 1.4.2, 1.4.3, 4.2.3 and Objective 1.4, 1.5, and 4.2 for direct application) 1.2.2 By the end of 2023, assess OPC's current and ongoing opportunities for community outreach, engagement, and education knowledge-sharing to establish a baseline to inform benchmarks and other metrics on these efforts to measure future progress and identify potential gaps.
-1.2.3 Determine needs and improvements for meeting and material accessibility for the general public.
-Identify written translation needs for public-facing documents, and for both written and oral interpretation at Council meetings, workshops and other events where multilingual services are needed.
-Continue providing all electronic information, and technology shared through webpage communications, in compliance with the Americans with Disabilities Act Standards for Accessible Design (ADA compliant).
+- Biennially assess implementation of the Equity Plan to track/evaluate progress, report, and inform updates to future equity plans. - 1.1.2.
+Seek additional funding, as needed, for specific equity-related investments that will be identified after each biennial assessment and provide recommendations to ensure ongoing and sustainable funding for implementation beyond 2024.
+Identify agency partner needs and gaps through close collaboration with CNRA and other coastal and ocean state agencies by: 1) coordinating and sharing engagement resources, strategies, and tracking environmental justice initiatives; and 2) addressing systemic challenges related to management, science, policy, funding and communications. - Dedicate at least one OPC staff member to participate in CNRA's Environmental Justice Working Group. - Continue to participate in the NOAA-facilitated Environmental Justice Coastal Interagency Coordination Group. - 1.2.
+Expand and enhance outreach, education, external communications, and knowledge-sharing opportunities through inclusive language and targeted, culturally-responsive engagement with communities and tribes.

+- 1.2.1.
+Seek authorization to compensate community-based organizations, community members, and members of California Native American tribes for their time and expertise provided to OPC as community partners or participants in engagement and outreach opportunities.
+(See Objectives 1.4, 1.5, and 4.2 for direct application.) - 1.2.2.
+By 2024, assess OPC's current and on-going opportunities for community outreach, engagement, and education knowledge-sharing to establish a baseline to inform benchmarks and other metrics on these efforts to measure future progress and identify potential gaps.

-Ensure that public-facing documents, including external communications, materials, and reports are written in plain language8, using a coherent and easily readable style.
-Actions designed to increase public participation specifically for quarterly OPC Council meetings are described in Goal 3, Strategy 3.3.2.
-1.2.4 By the end of 2022, assess internal processes and timelines to create flexibility in establishing meaningful opportunities for communities to engage and/or participate in coastal projects, policies and research.
-1.2.5 By the end of 2023, with community involvement, develop a community outreach and engagement plan that outlines guidelines, actions, and timelines for OPC communications with environmental justice communities.
-1.2.6 Train staff and collaborate with CNRA partner agencies to adopt asset-based language to describe California communities in all reports and communications.
-1.2.7 With community involvement, develop and/or update OPC acknowledgement and signage guidelines to require accessible interpretive signage/materials that recognize historical and environmental significance and utilize culturally-inclusive language and community perspectives.
-1.3 Expand and augment support for projects and programs that directly benefit environmental justice communities and California Native American tribes, including multi-sector approaches.
-Work with environmental justice communities and California Native American tribes to identify meaningful disbursement of funds.
-Strategies: 1.3.1 By 2023, measure the amount of grant funding allocated for projects and programs that directly benefit environmental justice communities and California Native American tribes to establish OPC's baseline funding.
+- 1.2.3.
+Determine needs and improvements for meeting and material accessibility for the public. - Identify translation and interpretation needs for OPC's public materials, meetings, and events, where services that are accessible to people of all abilities, multilingual populations, and low literacy populations are needed.
+Continue to provide all electronic information, and technology shared through webpage communications, in compliance with the Americans with Disabilities Act Standards for Accessible Design (ADA compliant). - Ensure that public-facing documents, including external communications, materials, and reports are written in plain language, using a coherent and easily readable style. - Actions designed to increase public participation specifically for quarterly OPC Council meetings are described in Goal 3, Strategy 3.3.2. - 1.2.4.
+By 2024, in partnership with environmental justice communities and tribal communities, assess internal processes and timelines to create flexibility in establishing meaningful opportunities for communities to engage and/or participate in coastal projects, policies and research. - 1.2.5.
+By 2024, in partnership with environmental justice communities and tribal communities, develop a community outreach and engagement plan that outlines guidelines, actions, and timelines for OPC communications with environmental justice communities.